adreaskar/covid19-tracker/README.md

 # Covid-19 World API
-A simple API that tracks Covid-19 data of current date + some additional country info.
+A simple app that tracks Covid-19 data of current date + some additional country info.

 This is my first `Node.js` project as part of training.
 The app  is hosted on heroku using a free dyno, so if it loads slowly just wait until it wakes up from idle 💤.